 Imagine a workplace where productivity was constantly optimized, innovation was always pursued, and new opportunities were frequently discovered!
-A continuous improvement approach can assist manufacturers to operate on a higher level.
+This method of constant betterment - known as the continuous improvement approach - empowers manufacturers to operate on a higher level.

-The continuous improvement process is one of ongoing incremental improvements, where a business continues normal business activities, while constantly seeking out new opportunities to add value to their products, services and processes.
-Continuous quality improvement can accomplish major change over time; however, it is completely driven by the input of employees, as its effectiveness relies on the team’s dedication to the process.
+The continuous improvement process involves ongoing incremental improvements, where a manufacturing business continues normal business activities while constantly seeking out new opportunities to add value to products, services, and processes.
+While continuous improvement can accomplish major change over time, it is completely driven by the input of employees.
+Therefore, effectiveness relies on the team’s dedication to the process.

 A manufacturer that adopts the continuous improvement approach will see immeasurable benefits, including: